SaralTayal123/Rover2/README.md

 ### Setup Requirements:
-Raspberry Pi running ROS Melodic.
-I used the prebuilt image from: https://husarion.com/downloads/ Build Cartographer from source: https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html Before running the final make command, refer to this link to fix mapping: https://github.com/cartographer-project/cartographer/issues/1498 git clone this project. run through the YDLidar setup (TODO: link)
+* Raspberry Pi running ROS Melodic.
+I used the prebuilt image from: https://husarion.com/downloads/
+* Build Cartographer from source: https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html
+* Before running the final make command, refer to this link to fix mapping: https://github.com/cartographer-project/cartographer/issues/1498
+* git clone this project
+* run through the YDLidar setup (TODO: link)
-`cd Rover2`
+* `cd Rover2`
-`catkin_make` (Only needs to be done the first time) `chmod +x ./launch.sh` (Permissions for the custom launch script.
+* `catkin_make` (Only needs to be done the first time)
+* `chmod +x ./launch.sh` (Permissions for the custom launch script.
 Only needs to be done the first time)

 ### Credits:
-Husarion for the prebuilt image
+* Husarion for the prebuilt image
-Gbot for the cartographer integration template Differential drive stuff
+* Gbot for the cartographer integration template
+* Differential drive stuff

-### Working list of tweaks to document in final readme:
+### Working list of tweaks to document in final ReadMe:
 1. Wack ydlidar tf tree and how I fixed that
 2. Really absurd bug in the ydlidar driver where the `/scan` messages' second's field uses nanoseconds instead of seconds (TODO: link fix)
 3. Cartographer's probability rating for maps is great but doesn't play well with ros_navigation.
 Fix through change in driver before building from source